-The ice water samples contain fine-grained, suspended sediment material in amounts of 16.79 mg/l and 17.78 mg/l.
-However, the ice is still regarded as pure.
+The ice water samples contain fine-grained, suspended sediment material (inorganic rest) in amounts of 16.79 mg/l and 43 mg/l.
+However, the ice is regarded as pure as the values are below the EU drinking water quality standard.
 7.4 Sermilik

 Id code: 1AI05001.
-Area: 227.27 km2.
+Area: 227.27 km.

-Fig. 7.30 Area map of the termination of the Sermilik Bræ.
-The recent glacier front is indicated with the stipled line.
+Fig. 7.34.
+Area map of the termination of the Sermilik Bræ.
+To the left, an area map from 1985 showing the position of the glacier front at that time.
+To the right, an area map from 2006 showing the present position of the glacier front.
 Also the position of the landing site and the sample sites are indicated.
 The distance between the sampling sites is 315 m.